avanoene/risk_dash/documentation/gettingstarted.md

       return(self.marked_change)
 ```

-For linear instruments such as equities, valuation of a position is just the price observed minus the price ordered at the size of the position. `valuation` is then used to pass a hypothetical price into the valuation function, in this case (Price - Ordered) * Quantity, where as `mark_to_market` is used to pass the current EOD price and mark the value of the position.
+For linear instruments such as equities, valuation of a position is just the price observed minus the price ordered at the size of the position.
+The `valuation` method is then used to pass a hypothetical price into the valuation function, in this case (Price - Ordered) * Quantity, where as `mark_to_market` method is used to pass the current EOD price and mark the value of the position.
 This is an important distinction, if we had a nonlinear instrument such as a call option on a company's equity price, the valuation function would then be:

 $$
 Value = min\{0, S_{T} - K\}
 $$

-Where $S_{T}$ is the spot price for the equity at expiry and $K$ is the agreed strike price.
+Where $S_{T}$ is the spot price for the equity at expiry and $K$ is the strike price of the call option contract.
 Valuation also is dependent on time for option data, however if you were to use a binomial tree to evaluate the option, you would want to use this same value function and discount the value a each node back to time=0.

 Our mark to market then would need to make the distinction between this valuation and the current market price for the call option.
 The mark would then keep track of what the current market value for the option to keep track of actualized returns.

 The final piece to creating the Equity subclass is then to add a `get_marketdata()`method.
-Since we just want a copy of the reference of the `market_data`, we can just inherit the `get_marketdata()` from the _Security class.
+Since we just want a copy of the reference of the `market_data`, we can just inherit the `get_marketdata()` from the `_Security` parent class.

-The Equity subclass is already implemented in the package, we can create an instance from `risk_dash.securities`.
+The `Equity` subclass is already implemented in the package, we can create an instance from `risk_dash.securities`.
 Let's make an instance that represents an order of 50 shares of AAPL, Apple Inc, at close on March 9th, 2018:

 ```python
 >>> from risk_dash.market_data import QuandlStockData